10 DevOps Tools for Continuous Monitoring

 DevOps has become the dominant software development and deployment methodology over the past decade.

 In Atlassian’s DevOps Trends Survey, over half of the respondents said that their organizations had a dedicated DevOps team and 99% of respondents indicated that DevOps had a positive impact on their organization.
 In addition to DevOps teams, many have implemented Platform Engineering as a discipline, or designing technology platforms as a foundation for developers to build and deploy applications.

 Continuous monitoring (CM) tools are a critical component of the DevOps pipeline, providing automated capabilities that allow developers to effectively monitor applications, infrastructure, and network components in the production environment.

-To help you implement a comprehensive CM strategy for your next software development project, we’ve put together a list of the most powerful software tools with continuous monitoring capabilities we’ve come across in our travels.
+To help you implement a comprehensive CM strategy for your next software development project, we’ve put together a list of the most powerful pipeline monitoring software tools with continuous monitoring capabilities we’ve come across in our travels.
 Give us a shout if there are major ones we’ve missed or important details we’ve overlooked.

 What is Continuous Monitoring in DevOps?

 Continuous Monitoring is an automated process that leverages specialized software tools to empower DevOps teams with enhanced visibility of application performance, security threats, and compliance concerns, with improved risk management across the entire DevOps pipeline.

 Observability, APM and application troubleshooting are often closely related to the concept of continuous monitoring.
 Many DevOps monitoring tools deliver features and functionality that cover three capabilities: observability, monitoring, and analysis.

 - Observability - Making data from within the application available and accessible for monitoring and analysis.